curl/everything-curl/usingcurl-connections.md

 server it speaks to, as typically an HTTP server serves many different names using the same software instance.

-So, by passing in a custom modified `Host:` header you can usually have the server respond with the contents of the site even when you didn't actually connect to that host name.
+So, by passing in a custom modified `Host:` header you can have the server respond with the contents of the site even when you didn't actually connect to that host name.